frederic-perez/AmE-dictionary/data/idioms.md

 __rain or shine__ _Market open rain or shine._
 __rainbows and unicorns__ :dart::three: Innocent, carefree happiness.
 Often used in negative constructions to indicate the opposite. _I know it’s ugly having to see someone you cared about betray you like that, but life isn’t all rainbows and unicorns._
 __raise (one’s) eyebrows__
+__raise (ones) voice__ To speak or shout loudly, especially out of anger. _I know you’re upset, but there’s no need to raise your voice._
 __raise a red flag__
 __raise the alarm__ __2__ To alert other people about something dangerous, risky, or troublesome.
 __raise the bar__ :four: To raise the standards of quality that are expected of or required for something.